selena-groh/bookshelf-css/README.md

-# Bookshelf
+# Bookshelf CSS

-A visualization of a bookshelf

-Created with CodeSandbox
+A visual bookshelf of my 2023 books, built with CSS